 And it's an older friend of mine, somebody I'm very fond of.

-I just say, Can you do me a favor?
+I just say, can you do me a favor?

-If they start charging me, I promise you I'll be bankrupt because I'm an annoying pain in the ass when it comes to this.
+If they start charging me, I promise you, I'll be bankrupt because I'm an annoying pain in the ass when it comes to this.

 All right.

-Hence where we're going this whole hour.
+Hence, where we're going this whole hour, we're going to take your calls.

 What is the best therapeutics?